SethosII/minimum-spanning-tree/README.md

 General
 -------

-This project aims to implement the algorithms of Kruskal, Prim and Boruvka for creating a minimum spanning tree (MST) of a weighted, undirected graph in C with parallelization via MPI.
+This project implements the algorithms of Kruskal, Prim and Boruvka for creating a minimum spanning tree (MST) of a weighted, undirected graph in C with parallelization via MPI.
+It was developed for the module "Algorithm Engineering" at the HTWK Leipzig.

 Applications of MSTs
 --------------------

-A spanning tree can be used for various application:
+A spanning tree can be used for various applications:
 * Spanning Tree Protocol (STP) in bridged Ethernet networks to ensure loop free connections
 * minimum cost networks (roads, electricity, telephone, ...)
-* approximation of the travelling salesman problem (TSP)
+* approximation of the traveling salesman problem (TSP)
 * generation of mazes
+* ...

 Status
 ------

-At the moment Kruskal's, Prim's and Boruvka's algorithms are implemented.
-Kruskal can be executed in parallel (sorting is parallelized).
+The algorithms of Kruskal, Prim and Boruvka are implemented.
+Kruskal's and Boruvka's algorithm are partially parallelized.
+Kruskal's has a parallel merge sort for sorting the the edge list and Boruvka's searches in parallel for the minimum outgoing edges of each component.

 Output
 ------

-To test the program the maze generation was choosen.
-The program generates a 2D grid graph with random edge weights.
+The maze generation was chosen, to test the program.
+The program can generate a 2D grid graph with random edge weights.
 The resulting maze can be printed to the console by passing the argument `-m` to the program.
 A `+` represents a vertex and `-`,`|` represent an edge between two vertices.

-Example output (`mpirun -np 1 ./MST -c 12 -r 8 -a 0 -n -m`):
+Example output (`mpirun -np 1 ./MST -c 12 -r 8 -a 0 -n -f mazeGraph.csv -m`):
 ```
 Starting
-Time for sorting: 0.000020 s
 Time elapsed: 0.000037 s
 MST weight: 481
 Maze: